mike-lawrence/aria/README.md

 * Automatic check for runtime errors at the outset of sampling using a special debugging exe and the real data
 * If no runtime errors are encountered, use of a performance-tuned exe for sampling
 * Data are cached for faster start of sampling when the same data are sampled repeatedly
-* Nicer progress indicators including estimated time remaining
+* Nicer progress indicators including estimated time remaining and parsimonious display of any important error messages.

 ### Features under development
 * Progress indication including diagnostics